 The cute storefront doubles as a coffee shop and pecan heaven!
 You’ll find all manner of sweet and savory pecans, pecan pies, pecan butters, and fudge.
 Sample to find your faves and stock up on all the goodies!

 Millican Pecan is a family-run operation just outside of downtown.
-The Milicans are actually descendants of E.E.
-Risien who nurtured our first pecan harvests.
+The Millicans are descendantsof E.E.
+Risien, the father of the San Saba pecan industry who developed many famous pecan cultivars.
 In fact, the Mother Tree still stands in their orchard.
 You can swing by the storefront for pecans, pies and even just chat about the pecan industry!
-They also offer pecan making classes for kids!
+They also offer pecan pie making classes for kids!

-Another family-run op that has pecans in all kinds!
+Another family–run operation that has pecan products of all kinds!
 Pecan honey butter, pecan brittle, pecan coffee, pecan oil, orchard-fresh pecans, flavored pecans…you name it, they have it!
 Bonus, they also have free fudge samples!

-Just outside of town, on the green banks of the San Saba River, you’ll find the beautiful San Saba River Pecan Co. pecan orchard.
+Just outside of town on the green banks of the San Saba River, you’ll find the beautiful Great San Saba River Pecan Company pecan orchard.
 Stop by and sample pecans, take a tour of the grounds and – during harvest months – you can shake your own pecans!

 Originally built in 1913 by W.C.
 Dofflemyer, the historic Dofflemyer Hotel was renovated and opened in 2015.
 The boutique inn boasts six luxurious rooms blending rustic charm and simplicity with sophisticated elegance in a perfect paradox of past meets present.
 Located in downtown San Saba, the hotel offers keyless entry, plush beds and pillows, soft linens and craft products.